cbergmeir/cc2425/session4/README.md

 **Kubernetes**

 Kubernetes is an open source framework that provides similar functionality to Docker Compose.
-Its particular strengths are that is platform independent and can be used with many different container technologies and that it is widely available on cloud platforms so once you have implemented your workflow in Kubernetes it can be deployed in different locations as required.
+Its particular strengths are that it is platform independent and can be used with many different container technologies and that it is widely available on cloud platforms so once you have implemented your workflow in Kubernetes it can be deployed in different locations as required.
 It has become the de facto standard for container orchestration.

 **Singularity Compose**